FifaHawk/jerem-pfp-maker/README.md

 ## Usage:
-Type rgb values for the background then foreground into the console, check the output folder for your jerem pfp.
+Type rgb values seperated by commas without spaces for the background and foreground into the console, check the output folder for your freshly baked jerem1as pfp.

 ##Coming Soon:
 * Random pfp